-You may have your best pencils and drawing techniques to hand, but there's no getting away from it: drawing a head is a complex process.
-As with learning how to draw a head.
-Because of this, it's a good idea at first to simplify as much as possible, starting with simple shapes and then slowly adding features.
+There's no getting away from it: drawing a head is a complex process.
+As with learning how to draw anything, it's a good idea at first to simplify as much as possible, starting with simple shapes and then slowly adding features.

 So if you want to some tips, grab your best pencils and follow this breakdown of my process...